-redirect Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
-Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.
-If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed then no substitution will occur.
-To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:fff:fff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ".IN A 100.100.100.2" and ".IN AAAA 2001:fff:fff::100.100.100.2".
-To redirect all Spanish names (under .ES) one would use similar entries but with the names ".ES." instead of ".".
-To redirect all commercial Spanish names (under COM.ES) one would use wildcard entries called ".COM.ES.".
+If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed, no substitution occurs.

+To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:ffff:ffff::100.100.100.2, configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: "\.
+IN A 100.100.100.2" and "\.
+IN AAAA 2001:ffff:ffff::100.100.100.2".

+As another example, to redirect all Spanish names (under .ES), use similar entries but with the names \.ES. instead of \..
+To redirect all commercial Spanish names (under COM.ES), use wildcard entries called \.COM.ES..

 Note that the redirect zone supports all possible types; it is not limited to A and AAAA records.

-If a redirect zone is configured with a masters option, then it is transfered in as if it were a slave zone.
-Otherwise, it is loaded from a file as if it were a master zone.
-Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal master and slave zones.
-To reload a redirect zone, use rndc reload -redirect , and to retransfer a redirect zones will be reloaded along with other zones. delegation-only This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
-Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
-This does not apply to the zone apex.
-This should not be applied to leaf zones. delegation-only has no effect on answers received from forwarders.
+If a redirect zone is configured with a masters option, then it is transferred in as if it were a secondary zone.
+Otherwise, it is loaded from a file as if it were a primary zone.

+Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal primary and secondary zones.
+To reload a redirect zone, use rndc reload -redirect; to retransfer a redirect zone configured as a secondary, use rndc retransfer -redirect.
+When using rndc reload without specifying a zone name, redirect zones are reloaded along with other zones.

+delegation-only This zone type is used to enforce the delegation-only status of infrastructure zones (e.g., COM, NET, ORG).
+Any answer that is received without an explicit or implicit delegation in the authority section is treated as NXDOMAIN.
+This does not apply to the zone apex, and should not be applied to leaf zones.

+delegation-only has no effect on answers received from forwarders.

 See caveats in root-delegation-only.